MicrosoftDocs/power-automate-docs/articles/process-mining-finance-ops-templates.md

 ### Create and run the Accounts payable template

-To see the available templates, select **Process advisor** on the left.
+To see the available templates, select **Process mining** on the left.

 1. Under the **Start with a popular template** heading, select the **Finance & Operations** tab, and then select **Accounts payable**.